sabitor/basiclog/README.md

   	Shutdown()

 **Hint:**
 1) The appearance of a log line can be adjusted by specifying prefixes.
-These prefixes can be defined independently for the standard out logger and the file logger.
+These prefixes can be defined independently for the standard out logger and the file logger by calling the *SetPrefix* function.
 If the prefix should also contain actual date and time data, the following *placeholders* can be applied for given data:

 	 - Year: yyyy
 	 - Month: mm